devlemire/theme-changer/README.md

 ### Summary

-At first glance it seems everything is working fine in our application, however when we change the value of `allowEdit` using the `select` element our child components are not updating.
+At first glance it seems everything is working fine in our application, however when we change the value of `allowEdit` our child components are not updating with the new value.
 In this step we will fix this bug using a react life cycle method called `componentWillReceiveProps`.

 ### Instructions